2007–08 A Group

 The 2007–08 A Group was the 60th season of the Bulgarian A Football Group since its establishment in 1948 and the 84th of a Bulgarian national top football division.
 The season began on 11 August 2007 and ended on 17 May 2008.
 CSKA Sofia won their 31st record league title.
 Last time they scooped the title was in 2004–05 season.
 CSKA won the league without a single defeat, 16 points ahead of their archrival Levski Sofia.

 Despite the convincing results during the season, CSKA failed to get a UEFA license to participate in the Champions League due to unpaid debts.
 The guilt for the disaster in the club was taken by their chairman Aleksandar Tomov.

-The league was contested by 16 teams, thirteen returning from the 2006–07 season and three promoted from the 2006–07 B Group.
-The defending champion was Levski Sofia.
-Chernomorets Burgas and Pirin Blagoevgrad gained automatic promotion as winners of East and West B PFG.
-Vidima-Rakovski Sevlievo gained promotion through the Promotion Play-Off beating Naftex Burgas 1–0 on 2 June 2007.
-The promoted teams replaced Conegliano German, Rodopa Smolyan, and Rilski Sportist Samokov, who were relegated after one, four, and one year in the A Group, respectively.

 Teams

+Team changes

+At the end of the last season, Conegliano German, Rodopa Smolyan, and Rilski Sportist Samokov were relegated after finishing in the bottom three places of the 2006–07 season.
+Conegliano and Rilski Sportist survived only one season in the elite, while Rodopa ended a four-year stint in the A Group.

+The relegated teams were replaced by three teams from the 2006–07 B Group, including the winners of the East and West B Groups, as well as the playoff winner decided between the runner-ups of the two B Groups.
+Chernomorets Burgas and Pirin Blagoevgrad were promoted directly, while Vidima-Rakovski Sevlievo defeated Naftex Burgas to gain the last promotion spot.
+Chernomorets made its debut in the top tier of Bulgarian football, Pirin return after a one-year absence, while Vidima-Rakovski return after a two-year absence.